-Streptococcus pyogenes, or Strep A, is a bacteria that can cause pharyngitis and tonsillitis.
+Streptococcus pyogenes is a bacteria that can cause pharyngitis and tonsillitis.
 It can also cause more severe infections, like scarlet fever, rheumatic fever, and toxic shock syndrome.

-Strep A is naturally present in the mouth, throat and respiratory system, even without an infection.
-Therefore, it is easily transmitted from person to person through cutlery sharing, secretions, or coughing or sneezing.
+Streptococcus pyogenes bacteria are naturally found in the mouth, throat and respiratory system, and can be present without causing symptoms or an infection.
+It is easily transmitted from person to person through cutlery sharing, secretions, or coughing or sneezing.

 Symptoms of an infection vary depending on where the bacteria is most concentrated, which is usually in the skin and throat.
-Treatment for strep A is usually done with antibiotics prescribed by a doctor, however very severe infections may require surgical intervention.
+Treatment for Streptococcus pyogenes, also referred to as strep A is usually done with antibiotics prescribed by a doctor, however very severe infections may require surgical intervention.

-The main illnesses that Strep A can cause are:
+The main illnesses that Streptococcus pyogenes can cause are:

 1. Pharyngitis